 When we think of bees, the image that readily comes to mind is one of honey bees in the large social well-structed societies.
 But most of the world’s bees are not social, but solitary, making their homes in plant stems or in tiny holes and crevices.

-Scott MacIvor is University of Guelph graduate and a doctoral student in the biology department at York University in Toronto and recently made a surprising discover that a few of the many urban bees he was studying, were using plastics to make their nests.Listen
+Scott MacIvor is a University of Guelph graduate and now a doctoral student in the biology department at York University in Toronto.
+He recently made a surprising discovery that a few of the many urban bees he was studying, were using plastic wastes to make their nests.Listen

 MacIvor has nesting boxes set up in a variety of areas in various areas in the major urban centre of Toronto as part of his ongoing study of urban bees.

 Recently while studying some of the nests of these solitary bees, he discovered some strange materials being used.

 Mixed in with the bits of leaf and organic material were bits of plastic.